Experts reveal the 7 most skipped and hated summer cleaning jobs – and how to get past the mental block to tick them off your list

 Keeping your windows clean will allow more light to flow through

-Cleaning the inside of your windows and sanitizing window screens is a draining and repetitive summer job we often skip.
-But think of all those grubby hand marks from the children and grandchildren, or the grimey smudges from your nosy cats who love to people-spot on your windowsill.
+Cleaning the inside of your windows and sanitizing window screens is a draining and repetitive summer job we often skip, but it's vital to tackle these things to clean in June.
+Think of all those grubby hand marks from the children and grandchildren, or the grimey smudges from your nosy cats who love to people-spot on your windowsill.

 When it comes to cleaning inside your windows, it's easy to feel overwhelmed as there are usually lots of them to tackle and it's a repetitive summer churn, as the long, bright daylight hours make it easier to see the marks.